hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/123_human_representations_of_the_divine_ideal_of_love.md

 way and then in another, and we are consciously or unconsciously helping in His play.
 And, oh, bliss! we are His playmates!

-The next is what is known as Vâtsalya, loving God not as our Father but as our Child.
+The next is what is known as Vātsalya, loving God not as our Father but as our Child.
 This may look peculiar, but it is a discipline to enable us to detach all ideas of power from the concept of God.
 The idea of power brings with it awe.
 There should be no awe in love.
 The ideas of